wallento/wavedrompy/README.md

 # WaveDromPy
-WaveDrom compatible python command line.
+WaveDrom compatible python module and command line.

 This tool is intended for people who don't want to install the _Node.js_ environment just to use WaveDrom as simple command line.